Advice, guidance and funding; support for entrepreneurial businesses

 In short, they are great places to do business for both new and expanding firms.

-A. There are 48 enterprise zones and growing!
-Find out details at www.enterprisezones.communities.gov.uk/enterprise-zone-finder/
+There are 48 enterprise zones and growing!
+Find out details at https://enterprisezones.communities.gov.uk/enterprise-zone-finder/

-A. We’re proud to say Simple Design Works is situated in the heart of an enterprise zone.
-And we’re in good company as we have numerous global businesses as neighbours.
+Simple Design Works started life in the heart of an enterprise zone so we were in good company as numerous global businesses as neighbours.

 A. The network of 38 growth hubs can be found at www.lepnetwork.net/growth-hubs/